Having the proper tools as an electrician is crucial for job success.

 For making quick, small cuts in drywall.
 I often use this when installing electrical boxes in a finished wall or recessed lights in ceilings.
 Also indispensable for finding boxes and/or wires buried by dry-wallers who just don’t care.

 A sharp utility knife is an absolute must.
-It is very difficult to get through a day without a good razor.
+It’s very difficult to get through a day without a good razor.
 I prefer this snap off style because they get dull pretty fast.
-It is much quicker to break off the used tip and keep going than to take the knife apart and install a new blade each time.
-You'll use this for everything from stripping large gauge wire to cutting drywall and opening boxes.
+It’s much quicker to break off the used tip and keep going than to take the knife apart and install a new blade each time.
+You’ll use this for everything from stripping large gauge wire to cutting drywall and opening boxes.

 The magnetic side makes this a hands-free tool that won’t get dropped – at least not as often.

 I use my hammer every day.
 There are plenty of things to secure and plenty more to tear apart.
 You don’t need an expensive framing hammer.
 I’m happy with a simple 16-inch one; especially when I have to staple Romex in tight places.
 It also makes a nice measuring stick when putting up outlet boxes around a house.
 Just stand the hammer up on the floor and set the box on top of it.
 Hold and nail in place.

 You’re going to measure a lot of stuff!
 Locating light fixtures, mounting boxes, running conduit, are just a few things that require a decent tape measure.
 I’m not real fussy about this tool with a few exceptions.
 First, get one with a heavy duty blade.
 You want to be able to extend it out as far as possible without it collapsing.
 That really helps when you’re trying to find the center of a ceiling.
 Another feature I like is a magnetic tip.
 This allows me to butt the end up to something metallic and have it hang on.

 At one time having a cordless drill on your truck was a luxury.
 Today I would call it an absolute must.